onnx/onnx-tensorflow/README.md

 Because users often have their own preferences for which variant of Tensorflow to install (i.e., a GPU version instead of a CPU version), we do not explicitly require tensorflow in the installation script.
 It is therefore users' responsibility to ensure that the proper variant of Tensorflow is available to ONNX-TF.
 Moreoever, we require Tensorflow version >= 1.5.0.

-## To test:
-To perfom unit tests, run `python -m unittest discover test`.
-Testing requires significant hardware resources, but nonetheless, we highly recommend that users run through the complete test suite before deploying onnx-tf.
-The complete test suite typically takes between 15 and 45 minutes to complete, depending on hardware configurations.

 ## Example:
 In this example, we will define and run a Relu node and print the result.
 This example is available as a python script at example/relu.py .